DPBayes/apc-anonymizer/README.md

 apc-anonymizer is based on finding a probability table of releasing a vehicle state based on the number of passengers.
 This probability table is found by optimizing the probability of releasing the correct category **while** satisfying differential privacy (DP) [1].
-The loss will therefore comprise of two main parts: a log-likelihood for releasing the correct category $L_1$ (which we want to maximize), and a DP-cost function $L_2$ (which we want to minimize).
+The loss is therefore comprised of two main parts: a log-likelihood for releasing the correct category $L_1$ (which we want to maximize), and a DP-cost function $L_2$ (which we want to minimize).
 Additionally, the loss discourages the probability of releasing categories that are far from the truth, and we add another penalty $L_3$ for this.
 The final loss will is given as $L = -c_1L_1 + c_2L_2 + c_3L_3$, where the $c_1, c_2$ and $c_3$ are positive coefficients that weight the importance of each loss.
 For given $c_i$, the algorithm uses stochastic gradient descent to find the optimal probability table.